aaron-ev/CLI-STM32-FreeRTOS/README.md

 # CLI based on FreeRTOS and STM32

 ```
-Welcome to the console.
+#cmd: Welcome to the console.
 Enter 'help' to view a list of available commands.

-Command:
+#cmd:

 ```

 # Help command

-*help* command will list all available commands.
+*help* lists all available commands.

 ```
-Command: help
+#cmd: help

 help:
  Lists all the registered commands

 task-stats:
- Displays a table with the state of each FreeRTOS task
+ Displays a table with the state of each FreeRTOS task.

-gpio-w [gpio port] [pin number] [logical value]: Write a digital value to a port pin, example: gpio-w a 2 0 --> write logical zero to pin number 2 of GPIO port a
+gpio-w [gpio port] [pin number] [logical value]: Write a digital value to a GPIO pin.

-gpio-r [gpio port] [pin number] : Read logical level of a GPIO pin, example: gpio-r a 2 --> read GPIOA pin number 2
+gpio-r [gpio port] [pin number] : Read a GPIO pin.

 echo [string to echo]

-pwm-f [pwmChannel] [new frequency]: Update PWM frequency of a giving channel
+pwm-f [Frequency]: Set a new frequency.

-pwmSetDuty [pwmChannel] [new duty cycle]: Update PWM duty cycle of a giving channel
+pwm-d [Duty cycle] [Channel]: Set a new PWM duty cycle of a giving channel.

-heap: Display free heap memory
+heap: Display free heap memory.

-clk: Display clock information
+clk: Display clock information.

-ticks: Display OS tick count and run time in seconds
+ticks: Display OS tick count and run time in seconds.
 ```

 # GPIO read command

-*gpio-r* command will read a GPIOx pin
+*gpio-r* reads a GPIO pin state

 Example: Read GPIO port A pin number 2

 ```
-Command: gpio-r  12
+#cmd: gpio-r a 2

 Pin state: 0
 ```

 # GPIO write command

-*gpio-w* command will write to GPIOx pin
+*gpio-w* writes to a GPIO pin

 Example: Write 1 to GPIO port C pin number 12

 ```
-Command: gpi-w c 12 1
+#cmd: gpi-w c 12 1

 Pin set to 1
 ```

 # Task statistics command

-*task-stats* command shows a list with relevant information of each task such as task name, state, priority, stack remaining, CPU usage and runtime.
+*task-stats* shows a list with relevant information of each task such as task name, state, priority, stack remaining, CPU usage and runtime.

 ```
-Command: task-stats
+#cmd: task-stats

 Task states: BL = Blocked RE = Ready DE = Deleted  SU = Suspended